MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/installation/windows.md

 3. Xamarin for Visual Studio.

-Note that Xamarin cannot be used with Express editions of Visual Studio due to lack of plug-in support.

 For more information about the pre-requisites for installing and using Xamarin, see
 [System Requirements](~/cross-platform/get-started/requirements.md).

 <a name="installation" />

 ## Installation

-Xamarin can be installed as part of a new Visual Studio installation.
+Xamarin can be installed as part of a new Visual Studio 2017 installation.
 To achieve this, use the following steps:

-1. Download Visual Studio Community, Visual Studio Professional, or Visual Studio Enterprise from the
+1. Download Visual Studio 2017 Community, Visual Studio Professional, or Visual Studio Enterprise from the
    [Visual Studio](https://www.visualstudio.com/vs/) page (download links are provided at the bottom).